|Program > Semester/Year Program > Italy > Courses|

 Cross-listed with Art History 0813.
 For Non-Temple students only.
 Temple students interested in taking this course will register for Art History 0813 (see above).
 See Art History 0813 for course description.

-A study of the characteristics of Italian contemporary culture through the viewing of emblematic films such as The Bicycle Thief, Roma Città Aperta, La Dolce Vita, C’eravamo tanto amati, Night of the Shooting Stars, Christ Stopped at Eboli, The Garden of Fizzi-Contini, Cinema Paradiso and Caro Diario.
+A study of the characteristics of Italian Contemporary Culture through the viewing of emblematic films such as The Bicycle Thief, Roma Città Aperta, La Dolce Vita, C’eravamo tanto amati, Night of the Shooting Stars, Christ Stopped at Eboli, The Garden of Fizzi-Contini, Cinema Paradiso, Caro Diario, and others.
 Several topics pertaining to historical, social and economic developments of contemporary Italy are discussed, such as fascism, the power and influence of the Catholic Church, attitudes towards women, political instability, rural poverty, the uneasy relationship between north and south, organized crime and the mafia, mass media and communication.
-Although taught in English, the analysis of film dialogues enhances the student’s linguistic proficiency in Italian.
+In addition to the discussion of cultural topics, the analysis of film dialogues also enhances the Student’s linguistic proficiency in Italian.
+This course is taught in English.
 Cross-listed with English 2712, Italian 3240 and Italian 4240

 Art History 2110 | Topics in Ancient Art: Museum History and Theory in Rome (4 credits) Fall/Spring semester

-This course focuses on the history of museums in Rome, arguably the birthplace of the modern art museum.
-In Rome, the idea of turning private collections into what are today public museums was formulated as early as the 15th century; the Capitoline Museums include one of the oldest civic collections in Europe.
-The great 18th-century palace collections and exhibition spaces of the Villa Borghese and Doria Pamphili Gallery are among the most influential in the world.
-Rome’s cultural landscape, itself a kind of public museum, was a locus for the 18th-century Grand Tour.
-With weekly visits to these sites and other ancient Roman ruins, monuments, churches, palaces and villas, illuminated by selected readings and class discussion, students consider the evolution of museums over time and how certain collections, galleries and exhibition spaces have contributed to the image and ideology of Rome as the seat of Western civilization.
-The course includes a one-day academic excursion to a museum and archeological site outside of Rome.
+In the past two decades, the emerging field of museum history has received a great deal of attention spanning many disciplines, including art history, anthropology, architecture, cultural studies, history, and communications.
+This course will focus on the history of museums in Rome, arguably the birthplace of the modern art museum.
+In Rome, the idea of turning private collections into what are today public museums was formulated as early as the fifteenth century; the Capitoline Museums include one of the oldest civic collections in Europe.
+The great eighteenth century palace collections and exhibition spaces of the Villa Borghese and Doria Pamphili Gallery are among the most influential in the world.
+Rome's cultural landscape, itself a kind of public museum, was a locus for the eighteenth-century Grand Tour.
+With weekly visits to these sites and other ancient Roman ruins, monuments, churches, palaces, and villas, illuminated by selected readings and class discussion, we will consider the evolution of museums over time and how certain collections, galleries, and exhibition spaces have contributed to the image and ideology of Rome as the seat of Western civilization.
 Cross-listed with History 2400.

 Art History 2135 | Art and Culture of Rome (4 credits) Fall semester

-Weekly class lectures and on-site visits provide an outline of the origins and development of Italian and Roman art between the 8th century B.C. and the 4th century.
-Special attention is paid to the cultures that influenced the formation of Roman art: the Greeks in southern Italy and the Etruscans in Tuscany and Latium.
-The course deals with architecture and urban design, sculpture, painting and mosaics.
-To complete the picture of Roman art, a survey is given of Roman art in the provinces of the Empire.
-The course includes a three-day academic excursion to Naples, Pompeii and Paestum to study ancient sites.
+This course offers an outline of the origins and development of Italic and Roman art between the 8th century B.C. and the 4th century A.D.
+Special attention is paid to these cultures that influenced the formation of Roman art: the Greeks in southern Italy, the Etruscans in Tuscany and Latium.
+The course deals with architecture (and urban design), sculpture, painting, and mosaics.
+To complete the picture of Roman art, a survey is also given of Roman art in the provinces of the Empire.
+Lectures in the classroom provide the necessary art historical background (with slides).
+These are then further analyzed on site at the monuments themselves and in the museums.

 Art History 2215 | Late Antique/ Byzantine Art (4 credits) Spring semester

-Weekly class lectures and on-site visits examine the period from the Severan Dynasty (A.D.
-192–235) to the pontificate of Gregory the Great (A.D.
-590–604).
-Through a survey of architectural forms, sculpture (portraiture, historical relief, sarcophagi) and decorative systems (wall painting, mosaics), students explore the changes in art up to the end of the 6th century.
-Special attention is drawn to the rise of Christianity and the origins of its art, and to the influence of the Byzantine world (Constantinople) on the art of the West.
-The course includes a three-day academic excursion to Ravenna, Bologna and other sites in northern Italy.
+Weekly class lectures and on-site visits examine the period from the Severan Dynasty (192-235) to the pontificate of Gregory the Great (590-604).
+After having determined the contents of late-antique and byzantine art, we follow the artistic evolution of Roman art from the end of the 2nd century AD onwards and try to understand which changes took place in the appreciation of art up to the end of the 6th century AD.
+This is done through a survey of the architectural forms, sculpture (portraiture, historical relief, sarcophagi) and decorative systems (wall painting, mosaics) of that period.
+Special attention is drawn to the rise of Christianity and the origins of its art and to the influence of the byzantine world (Constantinople) on the art of the West.
+The lectures in the classroom provide the necessary historical background and the art-historical premises (illustrated with slides), which are applied to the lectures on site at the monuments and in the museums.

 Art History 2300 | Special Topics: Inside Italian Design (4 credits) Fall/Spring semester

-This interdisciplinary course begins with a brief survey of 20th-century Italian design history as a basis for understanding the contemporary design environment.
-Lectures on historical figures and key topics in the field of design are coupled with weekly visits to studios, showrooms and museums.
-Firsthand experience through encounters with noted Italian design professionals is a core element.
-An effort is made to present the complete panorama of Italian design including crafts, furniture, lighting, product, exhibition, architecture, graphics and material design.
-Research strategies and manufacturing concerns are also discussed.
-The course includes an excursion to Milan, the design capital of the world.
+What makes Italy the "hothouse" for international contemporary design?
+This interdisciplinary course begins with a brief survey of 20th century Italian design history as a basis for understanding the contemporary design environment today.
+Lectures on historical figures and important topics in the field of design will be coupled with weekly visits to studios, showrooms and museums.
+Firsthand experience through encounters with noted Italian design professionals is a core element of the course.
+An effort will be made to present the complete panorama of Italian design including product, lighting, exhibition, architecture, material design, and graphics.
+Research strategies and manufacturing concerns will also be discussed.
+This course includes an excursion to Milan, the design capital of the world.
 No prerequisite required, but recommended for students with strong interest in architecture, graphics and crafts.

-This course is a survey of Italian painting and sculpture from the 13th through the early 16th centuries.
-An analysis of the “revival” of painting beginning in the Proto-Renaissance by Cimabue, Cavallini, Duccio and Giotto is followed by a study of significant artistic inventions in the Early Renaissance by Masaccio, Brunelleschi, Ghiberti, Donatello and others.
+This course is a survey of Italian painting and sculpture from the thirteenth through the early sixteenth centuries.
+An analysis of the "revival" of painting beginning in the Proto-Renaissance by Cimabue, Cavallini, Duccio and Giotto is followed by a study of significant artistic inventions in the Early Renaissance by Masaccio, Brunelleschi, Ghiberti, Donatello (and others).
 The course concludes with the inception of the High Renaissance with works by Leonardo, Michelangelo and Raphael.
-The artistic culture in Rome and its relationship to Florence are examined.
-Slide lectures provide information for viewing original works of art during weekly on-site visits in Rome and on a three-day academic excursion to Siena and Florence.
+The artistic culture in Rome and its relationship to Florence is examined.
+Slide lectures provide information for viewing original works of art in churches and museums on weekly on-site visits in Rome and on a three-day field trip.

 Art History 2428 | High and Late Baroque Art in Rome (4 credits) Fall/Spring semester